filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ## Value

-With our solution we show how Web3 Dapps look and feel.
-(Warum ist das gut/wichtig? und für wen?)
+With our solution we show how Web3 Dapps look and feel  without cloud server.
-Additionally it can bring 50.000 existing users vom IDX to Filecoin.
+Additionally it can bring 50.000 existing users from IDX to Filecoin.

-Right now we can not identify any product oriented risks, except NFTs identifies itself as a totally scam. (könnte die NFTs irgendwie manipuliert, kopiert oder verfälscht werden??!)
+Right now we can not identify any product oriented risks, except NFTs identifies itself as a totally scam.
+An additional factor could be that NFTs are only stored in hot storage and disappear at some time if not  in cold storage and not used.

 ## Deliverables